 Players: 3-6 | Difficulty: Moderate | Time to set up: 5 minutes | Time to play: 40-90 minutes | Age: 12+

-It’s not a coincidence that Betrayal at House on the Hill springs to mind when someone mentions co-op board games.
-Its unpredictable nature, procedurally-generated map and random scenarios result in very different experiences each time.
+It’s not a coincidence that Betrayal at House on the Hill springs to mind when someone mentions co-op board games; its unpredictable nature, procedurally-generated map, and random scenarios result in very different experiences each time you play.
 What’s more, the title isn’t an empty threat.
 Once you’ve explored enough of the house, a ‘Haunt’ will activate and you’ll face off against a random foe, disaster, or one of your own allies turned traitor.
 This unexpected backstabber receives a secret rulebook and goal of their own, so teamwork amongst everyone else becomes all the more essential.

-With 50 scenarios to work through and a couple of expansions that will enhance your game (including a customizable ‘Legacy’ edition), Betrayal stays fresh for a long while.
+With 50 scenarios to work through and a couple of expansions that will enhance your game (including a customizable ‘Legacy’ edition), Betrayal stays fresh for a long, long time.

 Players: 2-5 | Difficulty: Moderate | Time to set up: 2-3 minutes | Time to play: 20-30 minutes | Age: 8+

-Hanabi flips standard card game rules on their head: rather than keeping your hand a secret, everyone else can see it but you.
-Players take on the role of a firework master who’s buggered up their display, and the aim is to reassemble your rockets by ordering sets of numbered cards from 1 to 5.
-Not knowing what you’ve got makes this a tad difficult, obviously.
+Hanabi flips standard card game rules on their head; rather than keeping your hand a secret, everyone else can see it but you.
+Players take on the role of a firework master who’s messed up their display, and the aim is to reassemble rockets by ordering sets of numbered cards from one to five.
+Not knowing what you’ve got makes this a bit tricky, obviously.
 That’s where Knowledge tokens come in.
-These are used to reveal something about another player’s hand (e.g. “you have three ones”), but there are only a finite number available.
-Because there are no more than 2 of each card beyond the number 1, Hanabi becomes a dangerous balancing act of memory and educated guesswork.
+These are used to reveal something about another player’s hand (e.g. “you have three ones”), but there are only a finite number of them available.
+And because there are than two of most cards, any wrong move could spell disaster.
+As a result, Hanabi becomes a dangerous balancing act of memory and educated guesswork.

 Sherlock Holmes: Consulting Detective